 Your tax return will be processed personally by Uber tax expert Jess Murray CPA.
 This will usually be within two weeks, but during July-September may be up to three weeks.
 If Jess has any queries, needs more information, or has suggestions for extra tax deductions that you haven’t thought of, she’ll be in touch via email.

 Once your tax return is complete, we’ll email a copy for you to review and sign.
 We’ll also send your invoice, and payment is required before we can lodge your tax return.
 Our payment options include bank transfer, credit card and PayPal.
 Your payment is processed securely through PayPal’s merchant bank for your peace of mind.

 Once your return has been lodged the ATO’s processing time is usually 12 business days.
-If you have a refund they’ll deposit it directly into your bank account.
-If you have tax to pay they’ll send details of your due date and how to pay.
+If you have a refund the ATO will deposit it directly into your bank account.
+If you have tax to pay they will send details of your due date and how to pay.

 Uber, Rideshare & Food Delivery Income

 ABN – you must have an ABN before we can lodge your return.
 If you don’t have one, we can help you register for free.

 Rideshare & Food Delivery Tax Summaries –

 Uber & UberEats – if you drive for Uber please send us your annual tax summary, or if that is not available then the monthly tax summaries are fine.
 Please do not send weekly summaries or CSV files.